CivicaDigital/NodeJsDojo/README.md

 ```
 You should see `Hello!` is displayed in the client terminal session, and `Client connected` in the server terminal session.
 To exit the Telnet session press `Ctrl + ]` and type `quit`, and press `Ctrl + C` for the Node session.

-Let's listen for the 'end' event so we can also add logging for when a client disconnects.
+Let's listen for the `end` event so we can also add logging for when a client disconnects.
 You can also shorten the instantiation of the server so that a listener for the `connection` event is also added.
 The `listen` method also accepts a callback for its second parameter to fire on the `listening` event (emitted when the server has been bound to the listening port).
 Replace the server code with the following:

 ```javascript
 // server.js